gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_5_FreeRTOS_and_Azure_IoT_Central/README.md

 ## Step 5: Set a Breakpoint in the InterCoreHandler Function

 1. Open **main.c**
 2. From the **Navigate Functions dropdown**, select the second of the two **InterCoreHandler** items listed.
-The first is the [forward function declaration](https://en.wikipedia.org/wiki/Forward_declaration), the second is the definition on the function.
+The first is the [function forward declaration](https://en.wikipedia.org/wiki/Forward_declaration), the second is the definition on the function.
     ![](resources/visual-studio-function-navigate.png)
 3. Set a debugger breakpoint in near the beginning of the InterCoreHandler function.
     ![](resources/visual-studio-breakpoint-inter-core-handler.png)